TotallyInformation/node-red-contrib-infocache/docs/node-configuration.md

 title: How to configure the infocache node
 ---

+NOTE: This document is outdated and needs to be reworked.

 Each instance of the InfoCache node has the following settings available.

 **Note** that no caching strategy can cover every requirement.
 If you need to handle different cache strategies, use multiple instances of this node.